Diffusion World Model: Future Modeling Beyond Step-by-Step Rollout for Offline Reinforcement Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We present a general framework of leveraging diffusion models as world models, in the context of offline RL.
 This framework can be easily extended to accommodate online training.
 Specifically, we utilize DWM generated trajectories for model-based value estimation.
 Our experiments show that this approach effectively reduces the compounding error in MBRL.
 We benchmarked DWM against the traditional one-step dynamics model, by training 3 different types of offline RL algorithms using imagined trajectories generated by each of them.
-DWM demonstrates a notable performance gain and achieves SOTA performance, on par with the most advanced MF approaches.
+DWM demonstrates a notable performance gain.
+DWM-based approaches are also caparable with or marginally outperforming their MF counterparts.
 However, there are also limitations of our work.
-Currently, DWM is trained for each individual environment and is task-agnostic.
+Currently, DWM is trained for each individual environment and is task-specific.
 An intriguing avenue for future research would be extending DWM to multi-environment and multi-task settings.
 Additionally, to circumvent the side effects of exploration, we only investigate DWM in the offline RL setting.
 This raises an interesting question regarding the performance of DWM in online settings.
 Lastly but most importantly, although we adopt the stride sampling technique to accelerate the inference, the computational demand of DWM remains high.
 Further enhancements to speed up the sampling process could be crucial for future usages of DWM to tackle larger scale problems.